Malien/Malien/README.md

 Quite a nice city, housing one of the greatest IT university in Ukraine - National University of Kyiv-Mohyla Academy.

 ### What's on my mind right now? 🧠
-Finishing my last uni course will be challanging. _I miss hanging out with students due to COVID_ Hope I can allocate a bit of time for Lua JIT that I am working on.
+Finishing my last uni course will be challanging. _I miss hanging out with students due to COVID_.
+Hope I can allocate a bit of time for Lua JIT that I am working on.
 Want to make some personal rig upgrades (I really need a new desk).
 Would love to participate in some open source projects. (_dunno how and where to start_)